Turku Cathedral: History

 As the town of Turku began to emerge in the course of the 13th century as the most important trading centre in Finland, the Bishop's see of the Diocese of Finland was transferred from its previous location at Koroinen, some distance further up on the bank of Aura river, to the middle of the town.
-By the end of the 13th century, a new stone church had been completed on the site of the former wooden-built parish church on Unikankare Mound, and it was consecrated in 1300 as the Cathedral Church of the Blessed Virgin Mary and Saint Henry, the first Bishop of Finland.
+By the end of the 13th century, a new stone church had been completed on the site of the former wooden-built parish church on Unikankare Mound, and it was consecrated on 17 June 1300 by Bishop Magnus I as the Cathedral Church of the Blessed Virgin Mary and Saint Henry, the first Bishop of Finland.

 At its earliest the cathedral was smaller than the present building.
 Its east front was where the pulpit stands now, and its roof was considerably lower than at the moment.
 Extensions were made to the cathedral throughout the Middle Ages.
 One of the cathedral's most well-known skull relic dates from this period.
 During the 14th century a new choir was added, from which the octagonal Gothic pillars in the present chancel originate.
 Throughout the Middle Ages, the high altar was located opposite the easternmost pillars of the nave, until it was transferred to its present location in the apse, in what had previously been the Chapel of All Saints, in the mid-17th century.

 During the 15th century, side-chapels were added along the north and south sides of the nave, containing altars dedicated to various saints.
-One of which is the reliquary tomb of Bishop Hemming of Turku (1290-1366) surviving from the medieval period.
+One of which is the reliquary tomb of Bishop Hemming of Turku (1290–1366) surviving from the medieval period.
 He was the 12th bishop of Turku died in 1366.
 Bishop Hemming was a significant benefactor to the Turku Cathedral, overseeing major restorations in the 14th century.
 He was also a close friend of the Saint Birgitta of Sweden.
 After he died he originally was buried in the choir of the Turku Cathedral.
 However, in 1514 his remains were relocated to a niche on the north aisle of the church as he had been recognized as blessed by Pope Leo X, and thus his remains gained a new reliquary status.
 The reliquary container is a wooden chest decorated in the style of the early 16th century, though its colors are dulled over time, and now only traces of gold, yellow, blue and red remain, it is still easy to see that it would have been bright and colorful when it was first made.
 The niche is located next to the pulpit, in a rather dark and not clearly visible spot, thought the niche and the location by the aisle make it easily accessible, which would have been important feature due to its reliquary status.